Bernie Wagenblast

-Bernie Wagenblast (born September 1, 1956) is an American transportation journalist, radio personality and voice-over artist.
+Bernadette Wagenblast (born September 1, 1956) is an American transportation journalist, radio personality and voice-over artist.
 She is the founder and editor of the Transportation Communications Newsletter.
 The newsletter originated as a discussion group in June 1998, evolving into its current format shortly thereafter.
-She also edits The AASHTO Daily Transportation Update, published by the American Association of State Highway and Transportation Officials, and hosts AASHTO's ETAP Podcast and the ITE Talks Transportation podcast for the Institute of Transportation Engineers.
+She also edits the AASHTO Daily Transportation Update, published by the American Association of State Highway and Transportation Officials, and hosts The Stream by AASHTO podcast and the ITE Talks Transportation podcast for the Institute of Transportation Engineers.
+She is known as the voice of automated announcements on the New York City Subway.

 Early life

-Wagenblast has been a lifelong resident of Cranford, New Jersey and attended Cranford High School.
+Wagenblast grew up and has spent most of her life in Cranford, New Jersey where she attended Cranford High School.
 She went on to graduate from Seton Hall University where she was active in the college's radio station, WSOU (South Orange, NJ), serving as the news director there in 1976–1977, and station manager in 1977–1978.
 In 2016 she was inducted into WSOU's Hall of Fame.

 Career

 Wagenblast is the founder and editor of the Transportation Communications Newsletter.
 She also has served as the voice for various transportation facilities including AirTrain Newark, AirTrain JFK, New York City Subway, and the travelers' information station system at Newark Liberty International Airport and John F. Kennedy International Airport.
 As of May 28, 2015, she can be heard as the voice on the refurbished cars running on the PATCO Speedline.
 She is the voice of the PATH customer information line as well as the main phone number for the Port Authority of New York and New Jersey.
 On July 4, 2004, she was the announcer during the laying of the cornerstone of One World Trade Center at the World Trade Center site.

 Wagenblast was a traffic reporter for the New York City office of Shadow Traffic/Metro Networks (a Westwood One company), where she began her career in the transportation field in 1979 as one of that company's original on-air reporters.
 Through her work for Shadow, she appeared on several New York City radio stations over a five-year period, including WINS and WABC.
 On WABC she used the name Jack Packard, which was given to her by the station's morning DJ Dan Ingram when Wagenblast began airing traffic reports on the station in December 1979.
 The name was based on a character from the old time radio program "I Love a Mystery".
 In addition to New York City, Wagenblast also appeared on suburban stations WBAB, WERA, WMTR, WNAB, WVIP, and WWDJ.

 Other broadcast experience included positions at WHN (New York City), WJDM (Elizabeth, NJ), WDGS (New Albany, IN) and WRNJ (Hackettstown, NJ).